-Adam has been driving the practice of Chaos Engineering at Toyota Connected.
+Adam has been driving the practice of Chaos Engineering.

 Chaos Engineering has had a significant impact on my approach to constructing and operating resilient cloud platforms and services.
 Because of the efforts and actions taken to stress our offerings to their limits and gain valuable understandings about how they fail, I’m proud to say I’d step into an on-call rotation for any of our platform-critical infrastructure without hesitation.
 Chaos Engineering has changed my approach to demonstrating true platform resiliency and fault tolerance; I’m thrilled at everything we’ve been able to prove so far, and I’ll be a lifelong advocate.

 Matthew has been driving Chaos Engineering as a practice across Workiva.
 He’s expanded their practice to now include teams across Workiva.
 Matthew has engaged his team to join him on the journey of identifying failure modes with Gremlin and developing a deep technical expertise in Chaos Engineering for new technologies such as Kubernetes.
 Matt is a fan of preparing for and being ready for Black Swan events with his team and also sharing his knowledge with the community.
 You can catch Matt speaking about Chaos Engineering @ Chaos Conf on October 7.